Ubrique

 As part of the pueblos blancos (white towns) in southern Spain's Andalusia region, Ubrique reminds travellers of that area's Arab past.
-Situated at the foot of the Sierra de Ubrique.

 Geography

 Ubrique is located between two Natural Parks: Grazalema and Los Alcornocales Los Alcornocales Natural Park.
 Thanks to its location, it is surrounded by a rocky landscape with a great diversity of flora (olive trees, carob trees, cork oaks, holm oaks, etc.) and abundant fauna (vultures, birds of prey, mountain goats, etc.) mainly on the highest mountainous areas located in the valley of the Aljibe.
 The Ubrique River divides the town in half, although it also has another river: Tavizna River.

 Demographics

+Economy

+The area is known for leather goods.
+The handbags and other leather products of French luxury brand Polène are all made in Ubrique.